Hirxs-Workshop/Fabulous-Furnished/README.md

 📕 DESCRIPTION
 ==============

+## 📌 - The add-on requires no experiments!

 Have you ever searched for a furniture add-on which would give you the possibility to decorate your MC survival or creative base in a better way, and even better, for free!, Welcome to Fabulous Furnished, an add-on which allows you to explode your imagination and creativity in a better way

 And no, this is not just a furniture add-on, it is an add-on which has the function of giving you extensive customization of your furniture and decorations, with support for the 16 vanilla MC colors, VFX effects on some blocks, connectable blocks and much more